Learning About Water Safety for Children

 Putting fences around pools and locks on doors to pools, hot tubs, and bathrooms adds another layer of safety.
 Many child drownings happen quickly and quietly.
 Getting an alarm for your pool can alert you if a child enters the water without your knowing.
 Take precautions even if your child is a strong swimmer.
 A child can drown in as little as 2.5 cm (1 in.) of water.
 Be sure to empty containers of water around the house and yard to help keep children safe.

 Learning to swim can be the best way for your child to stay safe in the water.
-Swim lessons with children can start as young as 6 months.
+Parent-child water play classes are available for young children.
+These classes can help your child get used to being in the pool and build water confidence.
+Swim lessons without a parent can start when your child is ready.
 But how will you know when your child is ready?
-If you're not sure, your family doctor can help you decide what's right for your child.
+If you're not sure, your pediatrician can help you decide what's right for your child.
 Look for lessons through the Red Cross and local gyms like the YMCA.

 Your child's life jacket should be comfortably snug and should be approved by Transport Canada or the Canadian Coast Guard.
 Water wings, noodles, and other air-filled or foam toys aren't a replacement for a life jacket.
 Make sure you know where your child is in the water, even if they're wearing a life jacket.